Give and Take

 This colourful and convincing portrait of Canadian tax culture masterfully illustrates how tax policy decisions reflected larger political and social currents of change and the power of taxation to define citizenship and the role of government.
 Shirley Tillotson has a talent for drawing the key characters and conveying the emotions aroused by debates over taxation and government more generally, bringing a delightful humour and wit to the telling of these stories.

 Shirley Tillotson has taken a leading role in the writing of Canada’s new political history.
-She is the author of The Public at Play: Gender and the Politics of Recreation in Post-War Ontario and Contributing Citizens: Modern Charitable Fundraising and the Making of the Welfare State, 1920–66.
+Through her many books and articles, she has shown how electoral politics and social politics intersect and influence each other.
+Her first book, The Public at Play: Gender and the Politics of Recreation in Post-War Ontario, was recognized for its excellence in regional history.
+Her second book, Contributing Citizens: Modern Charitable Fundraising and the Making of the Welfare State, 1920–66, was shortlisted for national prizes in the social sciences and in Canadian history.

 1 Talking Tax